-Interestingly the Braun wet/dry models that come with the cleaning/charging station do not support shaving with foams and gels.
-Read more in our detailed review of the Series 9 9000 cc shaver.
+Read more about the series 9 shavers in our detailed review of the Series 9 9000 cc shaver.

 The one surprise we found is that there’s nothing new or terrific about the pop-up trimmer for sideburn, beard or moustache work.
 It’s basically the same as on previous Braun models and while it’s fine for what it does, it doesn’t outclass the field as the other features of this razor clearly do.

-Braun Series 9 Foil Cutter Head Replacement Cassette – Availability Issues have driven up to the cost
+Braun Series 9 Foil Cutter Head Replacement Cassette – Availability and Durability

-The Braun 9-9095cc is on the higher price range but is also unquestionably the best electric shaver on the market.
+The Braun Series 9 shavers are definitely in the higher price range but are also unquestionably the best electric shavers on the market.

-Specifications of the Braun Series 9-9095cc Men’s Wet/Dry Shaving and Cleaning System:
+Specifications of the Braun Series 9-92xx Men’s Wet/Dry Shaving and Cleaning System:

 Braun Series 7 vs the Braun Series 9 – Which One Should you buy?

 Firstly, the team really like both the Braun series 9 and the Braun series 7 shavers.
-From the G + S team’s experience they are both very high quality shavers (Braun backs their products with a 2 year warranty) and we do not think you can really go wrong with either shaver (as long as you have reasonable expectations that you would apply to any electronic item and do not expect it to perform magic).
+From the G+S team’s experience they are both very high quality shavers (Braun backs their products with a 2 year warranty) and we do not think you can really go wrong with either option (as long as you have reasonable expectations that you would apply to any electronic item and do not expect it to perform magic).
 If we were to summarise who should buy which shaver, then the general rules below could be applied.

 Braun Series 7 vs the Braun Series 9 Relative Strengths